DOGECOIN87/gor-incinerator/docs/MARKETING_COPY.md

 - >90% transaction success rate
 - Batch processing of up to 14 accounts per transaction

-The service is now available at gor-incinerator.fun.
+The service is now available at gor-incinerator.com.

 About Gor Incinerator:
 Gor Incinerator is a professional token burning service for the Gorbagana